comes-group/cflang/README.md

 ```

 Using the `:` operator on a number results in the function on its right-hand
-side being called.
-The result of the expression is 0 if the function was
+side being called if the left-hand side is not equal to 0.
+The result of the
-called, or 1 if the function wasn't called.
-This allows for an extra "else"
+expression is 0 if the function was called, or 1 if the function wasn't called.
-branch to be added with the use of another call operation:
+This allows for an extra "else" branch to be added with the use of another call
+operation:

 ```
 (x = 2)  -- if x is equal to 2